-- Community is a member of number of international organizations, including Lymphoma Coalition, The CML Advocates Network, Myeloma Patients Europe Organization and European Cancer Patient Coalition.
+- The association is a member of number of international organizations, including Lymphoma Coalition, The CML Advocates Network, Myeloma Patients Europe Organization, EURORDIS and European Cancer Patient Coalition.

 Participating in health politics contains of: